 While you’re at it, register an ENS domain name so your friends can send to “MyName.eth” instead of “0xab3c4edf…”.

-Read more about registering a human-readable ENS domain.
+Read more about registering an ENS domain HERE.

-We cannot reverse or refund transactions, so this is very important!
+Nobody can freeze, reverse, or refund transactions on the blockchain, so this is very important!

 9. Last, but not least, don’t be afraid to ask for help!